SaschaDittmann/azure-resource-manager-templates/kafka-on-redhat/README.md

 To get started connect to the public ip of Jumpbox with username and password provided during deployment.
 From the jumpbox connect to any of the Kafka brokers eg: ssh 10.0.0.10 ,ssh 10.0.0.11, etc.
-Run the command ps-ef|grep kafka to check that kafka process is running ok.
+Run this command to check that kafka process is running ok:

+	ps -ef | grep kafka

-You can run the kafka commands like this:
+After that, you can run the kafka commands:

 	cd /usr/local/kafka/kafka_2.10-0.8.2.1/

 	bin/kafka-topics.sh --create --zookeeper 10.0.0.40:2181  --replication-factor 2 --partitions 1 --topic my-replicated-topic1

 	bin/kafka-topics.sh --describe --zookeeper 10.0.0.40:2181  --topic my-replicated-topic1

 Topology
 --------

 The deployment topology is comprised of Kafka Brokers and Zookeeper nodes running in the cluster mode.
-Kafka version 0.8.2.1 is the default version and can be changed to any pre-built binaries avaiable on Kafka repo.
+Kafka version 0.10.0.0 is the default version and can be changed to any pre-built binaries avaiable on Kafka repo.
 A static IP address will be assigned to each Kafka node in order to work around the current limitation of not being able to dynamically compose a list of IP addresses from within the template (by default, the first node will be assigned the private IP of 10.0.0.10, the second node - 10.0.0.11, and so on)
 A static IP address will be assigned to each Zookeeper node in order to work around the current limitation of not being able to dynamically compose a list of IP addresses from within the template (by default, the first node will be assigned the private IP of 10.0.0.40, the second node - 10.0.0.41, and so on)